ihrke/pypillometry/docs/usage.rst

 Event-Related Pupil Dilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The average pupillometric signal, timelocked to repeating events during the experiment, is referred to as "Event-related pupil dilation" or ERPD.
+In :mod:`pypillometry`, the functionality for this is implemented in the class :class:`pypillometry.erpd.ERPD`.

 Running :func:`PupilData.get_erpd` returns an Object of class :class:`ERPDSingleSubject`.
 This object has functions for plotting and summarising the event-related pupillary dilation.

-:ref:`Here is an example for how to work with ERPDs </docs/erpds.ipynb>`.
+:ref:`Here is an example notebook for for how to work with ERPDs </docs/erpds.ipynb>`.

 .. autosummary::